Kuremsa War: Prelude

-After the Mongol invasion of Kievan Rus', many Rus' principalities were turned into tributary states and their lands were devastated, among which was Galicia–Volhynia.
+After the Mongol invasion of Kievan Rus', many Rus' principalities were turned into tributary states and their lands were devastated, one of which was Galicia–Volhynia.
 Between 1241 and 1245 Prince Daniel had recovered control of most of his cities in Galicia and Volhynia, and won the War of the Galician Succession (1205–1245) at the decisive Battle of Yaroslavl (1245).
 However, under pressure from the Golden Horde, he decided to accept Mongol suzerainty over his lands by travelling to Sarai on the Lower Volga and submitting to Batu Khan in the winter of 1245–1246; in exchange, he received a jarlig to remain prince of Galicia and Volhynia.
 (Note: Charles J. Halperin (1987): "The chronicle of Galicia-Volhynia records grand prince Daniil's formal submission with similar reticence.
 Daniil, who fled during the campaigns against southern Rus, learns upon his return that the penalty for not complying with Tatar wishes will be the loss of his patrimony.
 Accordingly, Daniil travels to the Horde, goes down on his knees before Batu, accepts the designation slave (kholop) of the Tatars, guarantees tribute, and, like Nevskii, is dismissed with honor.")
 The other two major Rus' princes of that time, Michael of Chernigov and Yaroslav II of Vladimir, were both killed the next year (1246): Michael in apparent defiance of Batu Khan at Sarai, while the cause of Yaroslav's death during his journey to Karakorum and back is less certain.
 On the other hand, Yaroslav's sons Andrey and Alexander duly travelled to both Sarai and Karakorum to pay their respects to the Mongol khans and receive their jarligs in the late 1240s.